Garry Kasparov: Chess and computers

 After the loss, Kasparov said that he sometimes saw deep intelligence and creativity in the machine's moves, suggesting that during the second game chess players had intervened in contravention of the rules.
 IBM denied that it had cheated, stating the only human intervention occurred between games.
 The rules provided for the developers to modify the program between games, an opportunity they said they used to shore up weaknesses in the computer's play revealed during the course of the match.
 Kasparov requested printouts of the machine's log files but IBM refused, although the company later published them on the Internet.
 Much later, it was suggested that the behaviour Kasparov noted had resulted from a glitch in the computer program.
 Plans for further engagement between Kasparov and IBM, including a rematch, did not come to fruition, due to the accusations of cheating.

+Kasparov versus the World was a game that took place in 1999.
+Kasparov conducted the white moves while more than 50,000 people from all over the globe played against him.
+The game was a huge mixture of tactical and strategical ideas, with Kasparov saying: "It is the greatest game in the history of chess.
+The sheer number of ideas, the complexity, and the contribution it has made to chess make it the most important game ever played."
+After 62 moves, Kasparov won the game.

 In January 2003, he engaged in a six-game classical time control match, with a $1 million prize fund, against Deep Junior.
 It was billed as the FIDE "Man vs. Machine" world championship.
 The engine evaluated three million positions per second.
 After one win each and three draws, it was all up to the final game.
 After reaching a decent position, Kasparov offered a draw, which was accepted by the Deep Junior team.
 Asked why he had offered the draw, Kasparov said he feared making a blunder.
 Deep Junior was the first machine to beat Kasparov with Black and at a standard time control.

 In June 2003, Mindscape released the computer game Kasparov Chessmate, with Kasparov himself listed as a co-designer.
 In November 2003, he engaged in a four-game match against the computer program X3D Fritz, using a virtual board, 3D glasses and a speech recognition system.
 After two draws and one win apiece, the X3D Man–Machine match ended in a draw.
 Kasparov received $175,000 and took home a golden trophy.
 He continued to regret the blunder in the second game that cost him a crucial point.
 He felt that he had outplayed the machine overall and performed well: "I only made one mistake but unfortunately that one mistake lost the game."

-In 2021, Kasparov promoted a series of 32 NFTs that detailed important moments in his career.
+In 2021, Kasparov promoted a series of 32 Non-fungible tokens (NFTs) that detailed important moments in his career.
 The top four sold for more than $11,000.